 The Child Day Schools' Dynamic Programs

 Our programs include the High/Scope research based philosophy along with the Project Web curriculum.
 Our programs meet the National Association for the Education of Young Children’s (NAEYC’s) Accreditation Standards, including low teacher-child ratios.
 Our environments, similar to Montessori, promote children’s explorations.
 However, we also emphasize dramatic play, social interactions and creativity.
-Children engage in developmentally appropriate activities-- promoting skills for kindergarten and activities that help them understand the world around them.
+Children engage in developmen-tally appropriate activities-- promoting skills for kindergarten and activities that help them understand the world around them.
 Our low teacher ratios allow nurturing and well-trained teachers to support children throughout the day.

 Young Preschool (Two’s)

-This program supports three year olds (preschoolers) as they begin to learn self-help skills and social interactions through conflict resolution.
+This program supports three-year olds (preschoolers) as they begin to learn self-help skills and social interactions through conflict resolution.
 Project Web Topics promote vocabulary, beginning science, alphabet, counting and problem solving along with creativity, music and movement.

 Junior Kindergarten (Jr. K)

 Junior-Kindergarten is geared for older pre-kindergarteners and those not yet ready for kindergarten.
-It emphasizes phonics, printing, science and math each week.
+We emphasizes phonics, printing, science and math each week.
 Project Web Topics promote children’s discoveries through hypothesizing, experimenting and problem solving.
 It also includes art, music, and life skills.

 Toddlers (12 to 24 months) (Moraga and San Ramon campuses)